mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 Rogoff's concept of communites of learners and Lave and Wegner's community of practice are helpful illustrations of the social turn

 **Community of practices**
-* Applied often in work settings to address questions of how learning happens.
+- Applied often in work settings to address questions of how learning happens.
-* nature of activity between outsider status into insider status
+- nature of activity between outsider status into insider status
-* Idea of legitimate peripheral participation and transfer of
+- Idea of legitimate peripheral participation and transfer of

-test

 **Community of learners**
 the messyness from outside.